 - There is also another guess, coming from the previous point.
 The more open to new contributors a board is, the more spammers get onboard and damage its reputation.
 I read in some Pinterest-related Facebook threads that possibly, groups with too many contributors might be penaltized by the algorithm.
 I’m not so sure about this point because some of the groups with highest engagement scores for me, have 1-4k contributors.
 On the other hand, if a huge board is properly administered and all the spammers are being expelled, then I suppose, even a big group board can be quite effective.

-If you think this post was somehow useful for you, don’t be greedy, share it with other bloggers 🙂 You can save this pin to a blogging tips board and get back to my recommendations later if you don’t have time now to dig into your Pinterest analytics.
+If you think this post was somehow useful for you, share it with other bloggers 🙂 You can save this pin to a Blogging tips board and get back to the instructions later if you don’t have time now to dig into your Pinterest analytics.